rombrew/phobia/doc/Internals.md

 We have a three-phase voltage source inverter (VSI) which consists of six field-effect transistors (FET).
 The voltage at each of the output terminals is measured.
-Phase current A and B is measured.
+Phase current A and B (optionally C) is measured.
 The output terminals are connected to the motor.

 	  (+)   >---+--------+---------+---------+
 	            |        |         |         |